runpod/docs/docs/tetra/quickstart.md

 2. It installs the required dependencies (NumPy and PyTorch) on the worker.
 3. Your `tetra_matrix_operations` function runs on the remote worker.
 4. The function creates and multiplies large matrices, then calculates statistics.
-5. It also checks for GPU availability using PyTorch.
-6. The results are returned to your local environment.
-7. Your main function displays those results.
+5. Your local `main` function receives these results and displays them in your terminal.

 ## Step 10: Run multiple operations in parallel

-Now you'll see how easy it is to run multiple remote operations in paralell.
+Now let's see how easy it is to run multiple remote operations in paralell using Tetra.

 First, replace your `main` function with this code:

 ```python
 async def main():